-The validity of the common stock being offered hereby is being passed upon by Carol A. Gamble, our Senior Vice President, General Counsel and Corporate Secretary.
-As of the date of this prospectus, Ms. Gamble beneficially owns 30,596 shares of our common stock, including 104,420 shares of common stock issuable upon the exercise of outstanding options that are exercisable within 60 days of October 30, 2009.
+The validity of the securities being offered hereby will be passed upon by Carol A. Gamble, our Senior Vice President, General Counsel and Corporate Secretary.
+As of the date of this prospectus, Ms. Gamble beneficially owns 138,516 shares of our common stock, including 104,420 shares of common stock issuable upon the exercise of outstanding options that are exercisable within 60 days of August 10, 2009.